dragoscalin33/TaoziTree_Analysis/README_FINAL.md

 ## 8. Professional Study Pricing

 This comprehensive data analysis study, providing actionable insights for optimizing Taozi Tree's class performance and profitability, is priced based on the **value and expected outcomes** it can deliver.
-For a professional data analyst or scientist based in Spain, such a study represents significant strategic value, far beyond simple hourly effort.

 The fee for this type of in-depth analysis and actionable recommendations, delivered with clear visualizations and a structured report, would typically be a **fixed project fee**.